-What is a situational judgement test?
+What is a situational judgment test?

-A situational judgement test (or SJT) will show a series of workplace scenarios in order to assess how you might respond to each one.
+A situational judgment test (or SJT) will show a series of workplace scenarios in order to assess how you might respond to each one.
 The tests are popular in interviews and assessment days for both big and small companies as they give a clearer picture of your working style.
 These tests are a form of psychological aptitude test and use your answers to assess your aptitude for solving issues or challenging situations in a manner in line with the employer’s ethics.

-The test is normally in multiple choice form, and requires you to use your emotional intelligence to respond to the office based descriptions given.
+The test is normally in multiple choice form and requires you to use your emotional intelligence to respond to the office-based descriptions given.
 You can show your competence by finding the best response to the situation while making sure it is in line with the values of the company you are interviewing for.
 There will be a range of different scenarios so employers can see how you would perform in similar situations.

 How can I prepare?

 With employer aptitude tests practice, you can train yourself to identify patterns in responses and ensure you don't end up only using your sensibility - whilst this is important, you need to remember to apply this to the specific situation given.
 It is also crucial to familiarise yourself with the company’s and industry’s ethics - for example in a law firm, client confidentiality would be assumed, and regardless of industry, any answer deemed unethical will always be the least likely option.

-So, whilst we may be interacting with a limited number of people for the time being as we practice social distancing, don’t let these skills go to waste; practice your situational judgement tests while you’ve got the time and you’ll be sure to ace your interview or assessment day.
+So, whilst we may be interacting with a limited number of people for the time being as we practice social distancing, don’t let these skills go to waste; practice your situational judgment tests while you’ve got the time and you’ll be sure to ace your interview or assessment day.